gunelmikayilli-analytics/maven-toy-store-power-bi/README.md

 These cities currently do not have Airport-format stores.

-Since Airport locations demonstrate strong profitability, introducing this store format in these cities could represent a potential growth opportunity.
+Since Airport locations demonstrate strong profitability, introducing this type of store in these cities may represent a potential business opportunity.

 ---

-### 🧸 Product Category Performance
+## 🧸 Product Category Performance

 The **Toys** category is the strongest-performing product category.

-The **Sports & Outdoors** category recorded the lowest profit at approximately **$0.51M**, indicating an opportunity for further investigation and optimization.
+The **Sports & Outdoors** category generated the lowest profit at approximately **$0.51M**, indicating an opportunity for further investigation and optimization.

 ---

-## 💡 Business Recommendations
+# 💡 Business Recommendations

 Based on the analysis:

-1. Prioritize high-performing products such as Lego Bricks, Colorbuds, Jenga, and Mini Basketball Hoop.
+1. Prioritize high-performing products such as Lego Bricks, Colorbuds, Jenga and Mini Basketball Hoop.

 2. Maintain sufficient inventory levels for products with high sales volume.